theopenconversationkit/tock-react-kit/README.md

 #### Local storage history

 The optional `localStorageHistory` makes it possible to provide a history session of messages.
-This history loads at the creation of the chat and is stored in the locale storage of the browser.
+This history loads at the creation of the chat and is stored in the local storage of the browser.

 The `localStorageHistory` parameter is an object, by default not set (enable then to false).